 Shizune cleared her throat uncomfortably.
 "I was just thinking…we should have a small team investigate the matter.
 I don't think the captors could have gotten far with Sakura…"

 Tsunade looked at him.
 "Yes, early this morning.
+Her neighbor reported a disturbance.
 An ANBU found the evidence and reported it to us."

 "What the hell!
 No one bothered to tell me?"
 Yelled Naruto enraged.